n1cfury/takinacissp/README.md

-# Takin' A CISSP: Exam Prep, Brain Dump
+# Takin' A CISSP: Dumping CISSP related notes here.

 ### This repo is a brain dump of various notes I've taken and information I've reviewed while studying for the CISSP.
 As such it will include content from each of the domains.